|

 and acquiescence to the enlargement of the powers of Congress beyond

 the clear limits of the Constitution?
-Is it legal for them to
+Is it legal for them

-kidnapped by the federal mafia, be required to register, and be
+be kidnapped by the federal mafia, be required to register, and

-required to provide a Slave Surveillance Number on a Driver's
+be required to provide a Slave Surveillance Number on a Driver's

-License application that is also used to register them to be
+License application that is also used to register them to be drafted?"

-The Supreme Court has already
+The Supreme Court has already conclusively

-“State officials thus cannot consent to the
+“State officials thus cannot consent to the enlargement of

-Constitution.”
 [New York v.
 United States,

 505 U.S. 142; 112 S.Ct.
 2408; 120 L.Ed.2d 120 (1992)]

-In fact, the legal obligation of the states of the
+In fact, the legal obligation of the states of the Union under the

-Union under the federal constitution is to Protect you from being
+federal constitution is to Protect you from being drafted by the federal

-drafted by the federal government directly, which is an invasion of your
+government directly, which is an invasion of your rights, and instead

 |